SRGSSR/srganalytics-apple/docs/README.md

   * `MAKVONotificationCenter`: A safe KVO framework.
   * `Mantle`:  The framework used to parse the data.
   * `SRGAnalytics`: The main analytics framework.
-  * `SRGAnalytics_DataProvider`: The data provider analytics companion framework.
+  * `SRGAnalyticsDataProvider`: The data provider analytics companion framework.
-  * `SRGAnalytics_MediaPlayer`: The media player analytics companion framework.
+  * `SRGAnalyticsMediaPlayer`: The media player analytics companion framework.
   * `SRGContentProtection`: The framework to enable playback of protected medias.
   * `SRGLogger`: The framework used for internal logging.
   * `SRGMediaPlayer`: The media player framework.